mraleph/mraleph.github.com/_posts/2015-01-11-whats-up-with-monomorphism.md

 {% endhighlight %}

 If `inv` is optimized when inline cache for `cb(...)` invocation is monomorphic then optimizing compiler can potentially inline this call (which is very important for small functions on hot paths).
 When this cache is megamorphic optimizer will not be able to inline anything (it does not know _what_ - as there is no single target) and will just leave a generic invocation operation in the IR.

+### Representing _path-to-the-property_

+At this point it might seem that IC associated with property <code>o.x</code> is simply a dictionary mapping shapes to property offsets, something like <code>Dictionary&lt;Shape, int&gt;</code>.
+However this representation is way too narrow to be useful: property can reside on one of the objects within the prototype chain or be an <em>accessor property</em> (one with a getter and/or a setter).
+An interesting observation to make here is that accessor properties are in the certain sense more generic than normal data properties.

+<p class="sidenote-host"><small class="sidenote">[Dart VM implements fields access in this way]</small>For example <code>o = {x: 1}</code> can be perceived as an object with an accessor property <code>x</code> that has a getter/setter accessing a hidden internal slot using VM intrinsics:</p>

+{% highlight javascript %}
+// pseudo-code reimagining o = { x: 1 }
+var o = {
+  get x () {
+    return $LoadByOffset(this, offset_of_x)
+  },
+  set x (value) {
+    $StoreByOffset(this, offset_of_x, value)
+  }
+  // both getter and setter are generated internally by VM
+  // and are invisible to normal JS code.
+};
+$StoreByOffset(this, offset_of_x, 1)
+{% endhighlight %}

+<p class="sidenote-host"><small class="sidenote">[in reality V8's ICs are patchable callsites that call special runtime generated IC stubs, see <a href="http://mrale.ph/blog/2012/06/03/explaining-js-vms-in-js-inline-caches.html">this post</a> for more accurate analogy]</small> In the light of this observation it becomes clear that IC should be more akin to <code>Dictionary&lt;Shape, Function&gt;</code>: mapping shapes to accessor functions that should be executed IC is hit.
+Such IC representation would allow to optimize cases that were impossible to cover with a simplistic representation from the above (properties on the prototype chain, accessor properties and even ES6 proxy objects).</p>

 # Final performance advice